ansonparker/Crooked-Teeth/README.md

 Crooked Teeth is a jQuery plug-in you can use to make page elements crooked.
 Jump to the [example site](http://ansonparker.github.com/Crooked-Teeth) to see Crooked Teeth in action.

-_CAVEAT EMPTOR_ Crooked Teeth uses canvas for drawing so IE is not currently supported.
-But it should just fail silently.
+Crooked Teeth will use either Canvas or SVG to render crooked borders, so all Webkit-based browsers, Firefox, Opera and IE 9+ are supported.

 Usage
 -----